 6. Fundy National Park

 This stunning coastal park offers miles of hiking trails along rocky shorelines and bubbling forest streams.
-Although it is one of Canada's smallest national parks, stretching only 12 kilometres along the coast, there is plenty to see and do.
+Although it is one of Canada's smallest national parks, stretching only 20 kilometres (12 miles) along the coast, there is plenty to see and do.
 The scenery is breathtaking as you travel through hillsides and green forests.
 At high tide, hop in a kayak and discover the fascinating mudflats exposed at low tide.
 But don't miss Fundy's other attractions, such as excellent hiking and camping.
 This place can take three hours to several days to explore.

 Address: Alma, NB, Canada.